SimonGenin/hadron-docs/src/routing.md

 ## Installation

-INFO: Currently routing with hadron works only with an express framework.
+INFO: Currently routing with hadron works only with the Express framework.

 ```bash
 npm install @brainhubeu/hadron-express --save